open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch05_cryptographic_details.md

 In case there are multiple recipients, the sender can use the same ephemeral key pair over a single CDOC container.

 The sender’s ephemeral key pair consists of a public and a secret key:

     (pkeph, skeph)

 The recipient holds their ID-card authentication key pair public key *pkrec* (assuming here that the recipient’s private key is not immediately accessible).

 This key is also accessible to the sender.
 Mechanisms for the dissemination of the recipient's public key are outside the scope of this specification.

-#### KEK computation during encryption
+#### KEK computation during encryption (ECCPublicKeyCapsule)

 The shared ECDH secret is computed by the sender as follows: